 Contact us for a free consultation

-Who Can Sue for Loss of Consortium in Ohio?
+Who Can Sue for Lack of Consortium in Ohio?

 In the case of wrongful death, Ohio law requires the appointment of a personal representative of the victim.
 The personal representative must bring any legal action for the benefit of the surviving spouse, children, or other eligible beneficiaries.

 How Much Is a Lack of Consortium Claim Worth?